ecomhouse/deliverypointmanager/README.md

 ./stop - stop docker containers

 ## Unit tests
-You need to create an phpunit.xml file in the root project.
-Example in the phpunit.xml.dist file
+Run Unit Tests by creating a phpunit.xml file in the root project.
+Example in the phpunit.xml.dist file.

 run command:
 ```php